mvdh7/PyCO2SYS/README.md

                  PRESOUT, SI, PO4, pHSCALEIN, K1K2CONSTANTS, KSO4CONSTANTS)[0]
 ```

-Vector inputs should be provided either as Numpy arrays (either row or column).
+Vector inputs should be provided as Numpy arrays (either row or column, makes no difference which).

 See also the example scripts in the repo.